 Mr. Tulumello also has represented companies in significant business disputes on the plaintiff's side.
 He represented a leading transportation company in a plaintiff's-side antitrust suit that resulted in one of the highest private antitrust settlements in recent years.
 He also recently won a victory, and a substantial monetary award, on behalf of a $10 billion hedge fund in a FINRA arbitration.

-Constitutional And Appellate Practice and Global Legal Strategy
+Constitutional and Appellate Practice and Global Legal Strategy

 Mr. Tulumello has represented clients in appeals raising significant federal and constitutional questions before the Supreme Court of the United States; the First, Second, Third, Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Eleventh, D.C., and Federal Circuits; and several state intermediate and supreme courts, including the Supreme Courts of California, Florida, Illinois, Ohio, and Texas.
-He also advises companies facing legal challenges on multiple fronts (criminal investigations, SEC investigations, AG suits, and private litigation) on global legal strategy and media relations.
+He also advises companies facing legal challenges on multiple fronts (criminal investigations, SEC investigations, AG suits, and private litigation) on global legal strategy and media and public relations.

 Before joining Gibson, Dunn & Crutcher, Mr. Tulumello served as a Lecturer on Law and Senior Fellow at Harvard Law School, where he taught courses on alternative dispute resolution.
 His book, Beyond Winning: Negotiating to Create Value in Deals and Disputes, co-authored with Professors Robert H. Mnookin of Harvard Law School and Scott R. Peppet of the University of Colorado School of Law, was published by Harvard University Press in October 2000 and shared the 2000 Book Prize awarded by the CPR Institute for Dispute Resolution.